Log-benjamin/Wheels-4-Rent-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+This project's design is inspired by the work of [Murat Korkmaz](https://www.behance.net/muratk) on [Behance](https://www.behance.net/).Therefore, we express our gratitude to [Murat Korkmaz](https://www.behance.net/muratk) for the inspiring design that contributes to the visual appeal of Wheels-4-Rent.

-I would like to thank microverse for this project
+We also would like to thank Micorverse Support team, Reviwers and Community for this learning oppprtunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->